consistent-milk12/docs-md/generated_docs/serde_core/de/index.md

 - `fn deserialize_str<V>(self, visitor: V) -> Result<<V as >::Value, <Self as >::Error>`

-  Hint that the `Deserialize` type is expecting a string value and does
+  Hint that the `Deserialize` type is expecting a string value and does not benefit from taking ownership of buffered data owned by the `Deserializer`.

+  If the `Visitor` would benefit from taking ownership of `String` data, indicate this to the `Deserializer` by using `deserialize_string` instead.

 - `fn deserialize_string<V>(self, visitor: V) -> Result<<V as >::Value, <Self as >::Error>`

-  Hint that the `Deserialize` type is expecting a string value and would
+  Hint that the `Deserialize` type is expecting a string value and would benefit from taking ownership of buffered data owned by the `Deserializer`.

+  If the `Visitor` would not benefit from taking ownership of `String` data, indicate that to the `Deserializer` by using `deserialize_str` instead.

 - `fn deserialize_bytes<V>(self, visitor: V) -> Result<<V as >::Value, <Self as >::Error>`

-  Hint that the `Deserialize` type is expecting a byte array and does not
+  Hint that the `Deserialize` type is expecting a byte array and does not benefit from taking ownership of buffered data owned by the `Deserializer`.

+  If the `Visitor` would benefit from taking ownership of `Vec<u8>` data, indicate this to the `Deserializer` by using `deserialize_byte_buf` instead.

 - `fn deserialize_byte_buf<V>(self, visitor: V) -> Result<<V as >::Value, <Self as >::Error>`

-  Hint that the `Deserialize` type is expecting a byte array and would
+  Hint that the `Deserialize` type is expecting a byte array and would benefit from taking ownership of buffered data owned by the `Deserializer`.

+  If the `Visitor` would not benefit from taking ownership of `Vec<u8>` data, indicate that to the `Deserializer` by using `deserialize_bytes` instead.

 - `fn deserialize_option<V>(self, visitor: V) -> Result<<V as >::Value, <Self as >::Error>`

   Hint that the `Deserialize` type is expecting an optional value.

+  This allows deserializers that encode an optional value as a nullable value to convert the null value into `None` and a regular value into `Some(value)`.

 - `fn deserialize_unit<V>(self, visitor: V) -> Result<<V as >::Value, <Self as >::Error>`